build-on-aws/content/essentials/security/index.md

 ![Shared responsibility model for serverless](images/srm-lambda.png)

-Details about security practices that are part of the customer responsibility are shared in the following sections.
+In the following sections, we provide details about security practices that are the customer's responsibility.
 For additional details, see [Security in AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/lambda-security.html).

 #### Customer function code and libraries